Slamy/Wiki_MiSTer/Core-configuration-string.md

 With "jn" mapping:
 * the convention is to map button A of the core to the internal "SNES A" button.
 * If the core has no button "A", this would be the first button.
-* Second buttons would be "SNES B", and so forth.
+* Second button would be "SNES B", and so forth.
+* This is because the name or order of the button matches the original definition (ABYXLR etc)

 With "jp" mapping:
-* the convention is to consider the physical location of each button.
+* the convention is to consider the physical location of each button
 * For a Genesis 3-button controller that has A, B, C as buttons, mapping would be "SNES Y, SNES B, SNES A"
 * This is because YBA on a SENS gamepad are the lower 3 buttons of the controller

+The only difference in the two mappings is the "philosophy" of how they are expected to work.